So you’ve decided to step up and finally start your online business, Congrats!

 Need help deciding well, I’ve curated a list of the 14 best WordPress themes you can get for under $100, which also includes a free theme collection I’m always using.

-Once you’ve bought your theme, download it and upload to WordPress.
+Once you’ve bought your theme, download it and upload it to WordPress.

 Now it’s time to customize your site with your business brand including logo, taglines, colours and font choices.
 Get your website looking just the way you want.